alenaporoskun/Group5_Personal_Assistant/README.md

 # Personal-Assistant-Django
 A personal web-application built using the Django web framework.

-The application allows you to store your contacts, adding notes, processing your files and getting information about weather.
+The application allows you to store your contacts, adding notes, processing your files and getting information about weather and latest news.
 ## Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)